Fytex/Instagram-Giveaways-Winner/README.md

 But don't worry... if you feel unsafe you can install these files by yourself (just put there because there are people who can't do these by themselves).

-1. Go to chrome://settings/help and find out which is your version
+1. Go to chrome://settings/help and find out which is your Chrome's version
 2. Go to https://chromedriver.chromium.org/downloads and find the latest version which supports your Chrome's version.
 3. Download the one for your O.S.
 4. Pick the executable and put in `drivers`' folder.